-If it doesn’t look like there’s anything wrong with the ignition coil connector, next, remove that cylinder’s ignition coil using a 10-millimeter socket (at 2:12).
+If it doesn’t look like there’s anything wrong with the ignition coil connector, next, remove that cylinder’s ignition coil.
 Check the coil for anything noticeably wrong, such as any melting.
-If it doesn’t look like there’s anything wrong with the coil, swap it with another coil to test whether the misfire moves to that other cylinder (at 2:30).
+If it doesn’t look like there’s anything wrong with the coil, swap it with another ignition coil to test whether the misfire moves to that other cylinder.

-If the misfire does move to the cylinder where that ignition coil was moved, you’ll know that ignition coil is causing the misfire.
+After you’ve moved the ignition coil to a different cylinder, if the misfire moves to the with it to that cylinder, you’ll know that specific ignition coil is causing the misfire.

-When one ignition coil fails and needs to be replaced, the others are probably not far behind.
-It is perfectly safe to replace just one if needed, but many technicians will recommend replacing them all at once, along with your spark plugs.
+Ignition coils are a wear item.
+When one ignition coil fails and needs replacing, the others probably aren’t far behind if they’ve been working for some time.
+It’s perfectly safe to replace just one if needed, but many technicians will recommend replacing them all at once, along with your spark plugs, if they’re due to fail.
 That way your entire ignition system is fresh, and you won’t need to worry about more vehicle downtime when the next ignition coil begins to fail.